 Through a federal grant awarded by the Office of Justice Programs, Prevention Is Key will provide an innovative youth mentoring program.

-The PEER (Pursuing and Engaging Empathic Relationships) Youth Mentoring is a free mentoring program for Morris and Passaic County youth (ages 11-17), who have been impacted by opioids, that is youth who:
+The PEER (Pursuing and Engaging Empathic Relationships) Youth Mentoring is a free mentoring program for Morris and Passaic County youth (ages 11-17), who have been impacted by:

 - Are at high risk for using opioids or other substances

-- Have family members who are currently abusing or have abused opioids or other substances
+- Have a family member who is currently abusing or have abused opioids

 The program will connect the identified youth to a support network of mentors.
 The mentors are comprised of PIK/CARES staff.
 The mentor-mentee match will be paired for up to one year with ongoing support and connection to PIK/CARES services and to the Program Coordinator.